rgconrad514/SQLServerLoginMonitor/README.md

+#Note
+This is for demonstration purposes only.
+Opening an MSSQL Server port to the internet is unnecessary and inherently insecure.
+Some rarely encountered legacy software may require it, in which case this code might be useful.
+Other than that, this code is intended for educational or testing purposes only.

 # SQL Server Login Monitor
 Brute force attack prevention for remotely accessible SQL Server databases using PowerShell and Windows Task Scheduler API.
 More details in this article: https://www.codeproject.com/Articles/1240243/SQL-Server-Brute-Force-Attack-Detection-Part